14 Fabulous Road Trips from Melbourne

 Distance from Melbourne – 220 km

-A road trip to Wilsons Promontory is a perfect road trip from Melbourne if you’re looking for wildlife, beaches, sand dunes and mountains.
+A road trip to Wilsons Promontory is definitely one of the best road trip from Melbourne if you’re looking for wildlife, beaches, sand dunes and mountains.
 You’ll get a bit of everything on this amazing road trip.

 Big Drift is a sand dune hidden in a forest.
 Walking through the forest you would never guess you’re so close to a massive dune.
 But then the ground slowly starts to change from soil to sand and soon after you’re rewarded with an amazing sand dune overlooking the surrounding forest.